 The Netherlands provides contraception to all genders as part of their national healthcare plan, and has made teaching factual and accurate sex education an important part of their education system.
 They have government-funded family planning programs which target those who are most likely to be at risk of unwanted pregnancies.
-And large scale, non-moralistic, public education campaign that provide a positive message about sex and sexuality, while teaching the general population about pregnancy and how to prevent it, has been very successful since its conception.
+And a large scale, non-moralistic public education campaign that provides a positive message about sex and sexuality, while teaching the general population about pregnancy and how to prevent it, has been very successful since its conception.
 No pun intended.

 The fact is that banning abortion only causes the abortion rates to increase.

 We’ve seen it before.
 We have the data.

 So, why do those opposed to abortion continue to try and make it illegal?
 Why are they persisting in doing things that actually cause more abortions, instead of backing congresspeople and laws and education and healthcare that has been proven all over the world to actually drop the abortion rate?

 It’s counterproductive and idiotic.